 As a developing and growing population, India faces the struggle of food security and sustainability.
 Although a very challenging problem to tackle alone, students were given continuous support and guidance from industry experts.
-Some of which include Dr. Veljko Prodanovic; a research associate at the water research centre, Dr. Soumi Paul Mukhopadhyay; a sensory and consumer research scientist of horticulture at NSW Department of Primary Industries and Serena Lee; co-founder of Farmwall.
-View the full panel of experts that supported the participants on the hack website.
+Some of which include Professor Ana Deletic, UNSW Pro Vice Chancellor Research, Dr. Qiyuan Li, a research associate in the UNSW School of Chemical Engineering, Dr. Veljiko Prodanovic; a research associate at the UNSW Water Research Centre, Dr. Soumi Paul Mukhopadhyay; a sensory and consumer research scientist of horticulture at NSW Department of Primary Industries and Serene Lee; co-founder of Farmwall.
+View the full panel of experts that supported participants on the hack website.

 1st Place ($3000 Cash) - Team Plantra

 Their solution aimed to integrate modular aquaponics for under utilised land in peri urban and urban environments in Delhi, India.

 2nd Place ($750 Cash) - Team Fresh DelHI

 A fresh packaging system to store and preserve wheat, made of biodegradable materials with tracking QR and indicator to track quality.

 Decentralised agricultural supply chain in India using AI based platform to save costs for farmers.

 People’s Choice Award ($250 Cash) - Team Connect Disconnect